pan-alex/pan-alex/README.md

 <h1>Hi 👋, I'm Alex Pan</h1>
 <p>I'm a software developer with a passion for healthcare and drug development.
 In my day job, I am a Regulatory Affairs professional in the in the pharmaceutical industry.
-In my free time, I create websites and build software applications.
-My interests include statistical learning/AI, task automation, and four-legged sociopaths (sometimes called cats).
-I’m always looking for ways to combine my interests into practical or fun applications.</p>
+In my free time, I build websites and web applications.
+I collaborate closely with my cat, Lorem, who provides crucial input during his occasional strolls across my keyboard.
+My interests include drug development, statistical learning, and AI.
+I'm always looking for ways to combine my interests into practical or fun applications.</p>

 Visit me at [https://alexpan.ca](https://alexpan.ca).